ausd-io/ausd/doc/standards/trollbox.md

 ## Background

 Trollboxes are a legacy crypto feature that were popular when trading was less professionalized.
-With eCash again on the frontier, we can bring this back.
+With ausCash again on the frontier, we can bring this back.

 Advantages to doing it on-chain